 Students are responsible for the care of the books they use.
 All books must be covered and carried to and from school in a book bag or backpack.
-The school provides book covers at no cost.
 Clear plastic book covers are NOT to be used on hard cover textbooks.
 Soft-covered workbooks should be covered with clear contact paper.

 Students must pay for damaged or lost books, including library books.
 Final report cards will be held until fees are received for missing or damaged books.
 Students are responsible for providing supplemental materials listed on the yearly supply list for use in the classroom.